Australia calls for release of 3.1 million vaccine doses, if EU not blocking exports

 “Given statements made overnight, that apparently there is no obstruction to that and then I would hope that could be readily addressed.”

-Last month the EU, at Italy’s request, blocked a shipment of 250,000 doses of the AstraZeneca PLC vaccine to Australia, citing vaccine shortages in Europe.

-It later denied Australia’s request to review the blockage, the first such refusal since Brussels established a mechanism to monitor vaccine flows in late January.

-The vaccine dispute between Australia and the EU underscores massive shortfalls of the AstraZeneca shot across the EU and the impact of any vaccine export curbs on countries that had pre-ordered doses.
+The dispute between Australia and the EU emphasises the challenge facing European nations which are struggling to vaccinate their own populations and the impact of new EU vaccine export controls on countries that had pre-ordered doses.

-The Australian government has blamed the delay of the 3.1 million AstraZeneca doses for it falling behind in its own vaccination programme.

-Australia has recorded just XX cases and 909 deaths since the pandemic began, a small number compared to most nations, and has now eradicated the virus from the community.
-Small outbreaks only result from leakages from quarantined returned travellers.
+Australia has recorded just over 29,000 cases and 909 deaths since the pandemic began.

-But its inoculation programme is running behind schedule with only about 670,000 people vaccinated against an initial target of 4 million by March-end.

-AstraZeneca did not immediately reply to a request for comment on Wednesday.

 Reporting by Colin Packham; Additional reporting by Jonathan Barrett; Editing by Christopher Cushing and Michael Perry